 Website – https://ico.org.uk/concerns

-I am a prospective client or a client
+I am a prospective customer or a customer

 When you are a client or wish to become a client of Green & Co Accountants and Tax Advisors, we collect and process your personal data: